charith-B/AutofillForm/README.md

   #  Description:

-  * After the Project is deployed the the first component that executes is the Home component in which the user has only one button to press "Continue" to proceed forward.
+  * After the Project is deployed the the first component that executes is the Home component in which the user has to login or create a new user credetils to login securely by clicking on the signup button.
+Then once the user has proper login credentials the user can login as a authorised user.

   * Then that leads us to the Forms component where the user can either manually enter the form data or can choose to click on the "Camera" button to use the auto-fill        feature.